oroinc/documentation/user/back-office/marketing/web-catalogs/edit-content-tree/content-variants.rst

    .. note:: |IcFilter| **Advanced Filter** is hidden by default.

-   Click **Preview Results** to check whether the products found via the filter match your criteria, or to exclude unnecessary items from the list.
+   Click **Preview Results** to check whether the products found via the filter match your criteria or to exclude unnecessary items from the list.

    .. image:: /user/img/marketing/web_catalogs/PreviewResultsExclude.png
       :alt: Click Preview Results